dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

 ### Start Recognition Process

-1. Setup result callback and start scanning.
+Before we call for the recognition process to start, we must first set up the result callback and then call `startScanning`.

    <div class="sample-code-prefix"></div>
    >- Objective-C